CBN recovers over N82m for commercial banks customers in Katsina

 Alhaji Dahiru Usman, Controller in charge of CBN Katsina branch, disclosed this to the News Agency of Nigeria(NAN), on Saturday while reviewing the achievement of the bank in 2019.

-Usman explained that most of the complaints centred on Automated Tenant Machine (ATM) dispense errors, wrong transfers, failed transfers, fraud among others.
+Usman explained that most of the complaints centred on Automated Teller Mechine (ATM) dispense errors, wrong transfers, failed transfers, fraud among others.

 He said that 49 of those cases were resolved while eight were still pending.